How To Discover Micro-Caps Like Celsius Up 1,268% And Glucose Health Up 2,667% Over The Last 5 Years (NASDAQ:CELH)

 Investors often make the mistake of thinking that, once a big move has already taken place in a stock, they have missed their opportunity.
 We disagree.

-Go back and take a look at the charts of some of history's greatest winning stocks; names like Google (NASDAQ:GOOGL) (NASDAQ:GOOG), WMT, Monster Beverage (NASDAQ:MNST), Qualcomm (NASDAQ:QCOM), Microsoft (NASDAQ:MSFT), AMZN, Altria Group (NYSE:MO), Cisco (NASDAQ:CSCO), and Apple (NASDAQ:AAPL), to name just a few.
+Go back and take a look at the charts of some of history's greatest winning stocks; names like Google (NASDAQ:GOOGL) (NASDAQ:GOOG), WMT(WMT), Monster Beverage (NASDAQ:MNST), Qualcomm (NASDAQ:QCOM), Microsoft (NASDAQ:MSFT), Amazon (AMZN), Altria Group (NYSE:MO), Cisco (NASDAQ:CSCO), and Apple (NASDAQ:AAPL), to name just a few.

 More often than not, price increases of over 1,000 percent (the definition of a ten-bagger) were the beginning, rather than the end, of an unprecedented historic move that lasted for many more years.
 This simply goes to show that following many of the practical principles laid out in Peter Lynch's books, anyone has a chance of finding a ten-bagger.